 Eyes, nose and ears are recognisable.

 Baby’s bones and muscle are visible beneath the thin translucent skin.

-The placenta is now developed enough to take over providing nutrition.
+The placenta is now developed enough to take over the job of providing nutrition.

-The heart has finished dividing into four chambers and is now developing the valves.
+The heart has finished dividing; it now has four chambers and is developing the valves.

-Ovaries or testes are well developed but at this stage it is not yet possible to determine the sex.
+Ovaries or testes are well developed but, at this stage, it is not yet possible to determine your baby’s sex.

-When you’re 9 weeks pregnant, your baby will measure approximately 2.3-2.5cm long, weighs almost 2 grams and is about the size of a cherry.
+When you’re 9 weeks pregnant, your baby measures approximately 2.3-2.5cm long, weighs almost 2 grams, and is about the size of a cherry.